New Post-Docs

 - Complete the online IRCC work permit application.

 Postdoctoral fellow is an employment category that can be performed by a foreign national based on the criteria listed in subparagraph R205(c)(ii) of the Immigration and Refugee Protection Regulations.
-Under the International Mobility Program: Public policy, competitiveness and economy, postdocs are exempt from the requirement for a Labour Market Impact Assessments (LMIA) under exemption code C44.
+Under the International Mobility Program: Public policy, competitiveness and economy, postdocs are exempt from the requirement for a Labour Market Impact Assessment (LMIA) under exemption code C44.

 Depending on your country of citizenship, you may be required to obtain a Temporary Resident Visa (TRV) and your work permit before leaving your home country.
 See the list of persons requiring Temporary Resident Visas.
 Postdocs who do not require a TRV will require an eTA (Electronic Travel Authorization).
 All international postdocs are expected to have an eTA, unless they are citizens of the United States, or require a TRV to enter Canada.